 Check out Minecraft's Home Sweet Hmm and Privacy Prodigy games for fun ways to learn about privacy and safety.
-Encourage young people to learn about how their data is used, starting with this Xbox Data Collection for Kids resource.
+Encourage young people to learn about how their data is used, starting with this Xbox Data Collection for Kids resource and this new checklist from the Australian Government.